prekshabhalani/graph-path-finder/README.md

 1. ❌ Rate limiting and authentication
 2. ❌ More sophisticated caching with Redis
 3. ❌ Performance benchmarks for large graph
+4. ❌ Support for weighted edges and Dijkstra's algorithm
+5. ❌ Test coverage of unit test end to end testing
+6. ❌ Add kafka and DB support